 Spotify Connect rolled out in September 2013 to let users remotely control a vast library of songs from a mobile device to their speakers.
-Devices compatible with Spotify Connect soon started filtering into the market, and these days you won’t find many streaming-enabled products without it.
-And it’s not just speakers — Spotify Connect also works on wearables, so you could use your watch to control the playback.
+Devices compatible with Spotify Connect soon started filtering into the market, and these days you won’t find many modern smart products without it.
+And it’s not just speakers — Spotify Connect also works on wearables, so you can use your watch to control the playback.
 While initially a feature exclusive to Spotify Premium, Spotify Connect is now available to all service plans.

 Spotify Connect is one of several methods enabling you to listen to music from your phone through a stereo system.
 Others include Bluetooth, Apple’s Airplay, and Google’s Chromecast.
-However, the most significant difference between Spotify Connect and those others is that it continuously streams in 320kbps, is less susceptible to dropouts, has a much wider range, and sounds better overall.
+However, the most significant difference between Spotify Connect and those others is that it continuously streams at 320kbps, is less susceptible to dropouts, has a much wider range, and sounds better overall.

 As a feature of the Spotify app on your smartphone, it allows your speaker system to stream music directly from Spotify servers rather than from your mobile device.
 In other words, you don’t have to worry about draining your smartphone’s battery if you plan to jam out for hours; it simply acts as a remote control.

-Another big advantage of using Spotify Connect is that when you launch the app or switch between devices, it will automatically adjust the volume for the chosen audio product, so you don’t completely blow your ears out.
+Another big advantage of using Spotify Connect is that launching the app or switching between devices will automatically adjust the volume for the chosen audio product, so you don’t completely blow your ears out.
 Pretty cool, eh?
 In our experience, Spotify Connect might be the service’s best feature.

 How to use Spotify Connect

 First, you’ll need a smartphone, tablet, laptop, or desktop computer with the Spotify app downloaded to use Spotify Connect.
 For this step-by-step guide, we’ll be using the Android app.
 Launch the application, then log into your Spotify account.

 Now, you need the right product to play music.
 You might already have a smart speaker or amp that supports Spotify Connect.
-You can find a complete list of compatible devices here, many of which are regularly featured in our deals hub.
+You can find a complete list of compatible devices here.
 Whether it’s an Echo, Google Home speaker, or an Apple TV, you can almost always use it to play music from Spotify Connect.